webknit/Base/README.md

-♥ Base V2.0.1 ♥
+♥ Base V2.1.0 ♥
 ===============

 Base is a front-end HTML5 template.
-Featuring the latest technologies and impeccable code this download is the ideal starting point for any web project.
+Featuring the latest technologies and neat code this download is the ideal starting point for any web project.

 Features
 --------

 Base is a CSS/SASS/HTML5 based mobile first front end template which is impeccably neat and tidy and is an ideal starting point for a web project of any size.

-Base is for developers who want a platform to start their web projects.
-Base offers the fundamental parts of a web project that a developer can then build upon.

-Base is extremely lightweight and is ready to go straight out of the box.
-Download the files.
-Choose either CSS/SASS for your stylesheet language and then get coding.
-The files are impeccably neat and generously commented and they include markup and style examples.

-Base uses a mobile first/progressive enhancement approach.
-It offers some basic features such as media queries, but it’s also very modular so if you don’t want something then take it out.
-Chances are you will use everything that’s in there though.

-Base is not an extensive template that offers a ton of code that means a developer doesn’t have to do much coding.
-Only an amateurish developer would use those. ;-)

-View the website at www.base.webknit.co.uk
+It makes use of gulp, alongside some npm packages, to offer a quick and easy development process.

+If you've any questions feel free to contact me @webknit.

 Gulp - Start Guide
 --------

-- Need to ensure you have everything on your machine
+- Open command line
-- Run npm install --global gulp
+- Run 'npm install --global gulp'
-- Run npm install to install everything (might need sudo)
+- Run 'npm install' to install everything (might need sudo on mac)
-- gulp to run it
+- 'gulp' to run it

 SASS Modules